-Note: This recipe is especially for teens who must avoid foods that contain gluten, a type of protein found in many foods.
+Note: This recipe is especially for teens who must avoid gluten, a type of protein found in many foods.

 This light vegetarian, gluten-free dish can be served with steamed veggies, a salad, or baked potato.

 Serving size: ½ pepper

 32 g carbohydrate

 Note: Nutritional analysis may vary depending on ingredient brands used.